 Conflict is bound to arise whenever humans and urban wildlife share the same space.
 Urban wildlife such as birds, bats, squirrels, and raccoons can do substantial damage to property.
 They can damage ventilation systems, erode paint and foundations, spread harmful diseases, and transfer pests and parasites to pet or human hosts.

 Skedaddle Humane Wildlife Control provides extensive and quality Oakville wildlife control services for residents and property owners.
-The company has more than two decades of experience when it comes to servicing Canada with animal control services.
+The company has more than three decades of experience when it comes to servicing Canada with animal control services.
 Skedaddle also helps educate home and property owners about the behavior and biology of urban wildlife found in their property.
 Skedaddle implements humane Oakville wildlife control services for property owners that prevent the recurrence of infestation by birds, bats, squirrels, and skunks.

 Canada has assigned legislative jurisdiction over wildlife to the federal and provincial governments.
 The country’s provinces have signed and implement wildlife conservation laws from the national and international level.
 Legislations and international conventions such as The Migratory Birds Convention and the federal Migratory Birds Convention Act, Ramsar Convention, and Convention on Biological Diversity help protect not only Oakville’s wildlife but the rest of Canada’s wildlife as well.

 - North York Wildlife Control: Raccoons in sticky situations Sometimes labelled as the “masked bandits of the wild”, raccoons are much more than trash stealing wildlife visitors.
 They are very intelligent and adaptable wildlife residents who find ingenious ways of problem-solving, especially when it comes to finding food.
 In an effort to reduce the effects of their visits, people have resorted to using...
 Continue reading...Continue Reading